ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 Overview
 ======================================================================================================

-The Exchange Server EAS Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given Exchange protocol.
-They are designed in a client-to-server relationship and were originally developed for the in-house testing of the Microsoft Open Specifications.
+Exchange Server EAS Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given Exchange protocol.
+They are designed in a client-to-server relationship and were originally developed for the in-house testing of Microsoft Open Specifications.
 Test Suites have been used extensively in Plugfests and Interoperability Labs to test partner implementations.

 The Exchange EAS Test Suite Deployment Guide introduces the hardware and software requirements of the test suite client, and the requirements of the system under test (SUT) if the test suites run against Exchange Server.
-The guide also introduces how to deploy, configure and run the test suites, and view test suite reports.
+The guide also introduces the topic on how to deploy, configure and run the test suites, and view test suite reports.

 Prerequisites